 - In the UK a group of furloughed fundraisers acted fast to set up a community chat where they could offer each other support while out of work.

-- In Italy, a group of fundraisers formed a taskforce to provide pro bono fundraising for the country’s beleaguered hospitals.
+- In Italy, a group of fundraisers formed a task force to provide pro bono fundraising for the country’s beleaguered hospitals.

-- And in New Zealand the national fundraising association, FINZ, launched a campaign asking fundraisers to help save it from bankruptcy – the donations and support flooded in.
+- And in New Zealand, the national fundraising association, FINZ, launched a campaign asking fundraisers to help save it from bankruptcy – the donations and support flooded in.

 I’m sure you can think of countless examples of how you and your peers have pivoted and achieved great things during this pandemic.
-We have heard from many non-profit organisations around the world who took the brave step to keep campaigns going or launch new ones.
+We have heard from many non-profit organizations around the world who took the brave step to keep campaigns going or launch new ones.
 And here at SOFII we are proud and delighted to have shared these inspirational stories and the love of fundraising with the community.

 Fundraisers have responded amazingly, with solidarity and innovation, to the coronavirus pandemic.